 - Biblical Studies

-Other Seminary courses may also apply (ask your program director)
+Other Seminary courses may also apply (ask your academic advisor).

 To be awarded the PhD degree, a candidate must satisfactorily fulfill the following requirements: